almostearthling/when-command/share/doc/when-command/TRANSLATE.md

 $ when-command --help
 ```

 to locate text that belongs to brief command help.
-Please note that the word *usage* at the beginning and the help text for the `-h` switch cannot be modified: they are directly handled by the Python interpreter.
-Some more detailed instruction follow:
+Please note that some words in the help text for the `-h` switch cannot be modified: they are directly handled by the Python interpreter.
+Some more detailed instructions follow:

 1. help text for switches should remain *below 55 characters*
 2. letters inside brackets in help text should not be changed